harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 Get started with building applications on the Cloudflare platform.
 In this workshop, you'll learn how to build a simple web application and deploy it to the Cloudflare platform.
 You'll also learn how to use Cloudflare's developer tools to monitor and manage your application.

-The application allows users to upload a PDF file to Cloudflare R2.
+You will build an application that allows users to upload a PDF file to Cloudflare R2.
 Once the file is uploaded, R2 will send a notification to Cloudflare Queues.
 Cloudflare Queues will then fetch the file from R2, extract the textual content, use AI to summarize the content, and store the summary back in Cloudflare R2 as a text file.

 ## Tech Stack
 - [Cloudflare Workers](https://developers.cloudflare.com/workers/)